 How does .NET improve productivity?

-What means productivity?
 Productivity means that you can implement features / fix bugs faster, while producing similar or even higher code quality.
 Let's have a look at an example: adding compression functionality.
 If you want to do this using unmanaged C++, you'd first need to search for a library to do that.
 After finding the very stable ZLib, you'll need to learn it.
 You'll write some wrapper class for it, handling all the raw buffer processing.
 In contrast, you can compress a stream in .NET using one line of code.
-Of course this doesn't mean that you can do "more" in .NET than you can in unmanaged non-.NET code (in terms of functionality).
-You could also write KeePass in pure assembler), but features can be implemented faster and the code usually is more reliable.
+Of course this doesn't mean that you can do "more" in .NET than you can in unmanaged non-.NET code in terms of functionality (you could also write KeePass in pure assembler), but features can be implemented faster and the code usually is more reliable.

 How does .NET improve portability?

 The portable / cross-platform future of .NET is very bright.
-It allows the same codebase to be used on completely unrelated systems, like Windows PCs, Smart Devices (PocketPC, Smartphone, see the KeePassSD project, which uses the current 2.x codebase already — and works!), and even other operating systems like Linux and Mac OS X through open .NET runtimes like Mono.
-The Mono project is progressing very well and there's absolutely no doubt that it will soon support all functions required by KeePass 2.x.
-[Update: As of KeePass 2.13, all major features are available on Mono (Linux, Mac OS X, ...), too (especially global auto-type).]
+It allows the same codebase to be used on completely unrelated systems, like Windows PCs, smart devices (PocketPC, Smartphone, see the KeePassSD project, which uses the 2.x codebase), and even other operating systems like Linux and Mac OS X through open .NET runtimes like Mono.
+All major features are available on Mono (Linux, Mac OS X, ...), too (especially global auto-type).
 For most Linux systems, Mono is offered as a package; it's even already included in the GNOME ≥ 2.16 desktop.

 Will there be a KeePass 2.x version that won't require the .NET framework?